Ze-Rax/TrackmaniaFlagRush/Mapping guide.md

 Each team needs exactly one spawn (any "Start" block) and one or more nases (any "Finish" block).
 There have to be the same amounce of bases for both teams.

-You need to assign each team to the spawns and bases by using the "Edit Block Properties"-tool (See [Configuring the landmarks](#configuring-the-landmarks)).
+You need to assign each team to the spawns and bases by using the "Edit Block Properties"-tool (See [Configuring landmarks](#4-configuring-landmarks)).

 ### Flag Spawns (Required)

 Flag spawns are designated checkpoints that represent potential flag spawns.
 Any checkpoint in the game can be used as a flag spawn, but we generally recommend using the provided FlagRush flag spawn items (small, flag, circular, glowing items).
 There needs to be at least one flag spawn, but you can add as many additional flag spawns to your map as you like.
 It is recommended to keep it somewhere in the range of 3-5 flag spawns.

 The order at which flags are spawned is random.
 Only the initial flag spawn that is used to spawn the first flag of a round is explicitly set in the map as the "Default Flag Spawn".
-Flag spawns are configured by using the "Edit Block Properties"-tool (See [Configuring the landmarks](#configuring-the-landmarks)).
+Flag spawns are configured by using the "Edit Block Properties"-tool (See [Configuring landmarks](#4-configuring-landmarks)).

 ### Global Reset Trigger (Required)